 Always carry your European Union ID document or a copy of your Australian passport.

 To stay safe in the Czech Republic:

 Criminals using fake police ID may ask to check the authenticity of your foreign currency and passport.
 These criminals often operate near ATMs.
 However real police officers can ask for ID at any time.

-If you suspect you're dealing with a criminal posing as a police officer, either:
+If you think you're dealing with a criminal posing as a police officer, either: